PerceptronV/dudocode/README.md

 # Dudocode
 This repository contains the source code for Dudocode, a pseudocode-to-Python transpiler based on the format specified in CIE IGCSE (Syllabus 0478).
 It allows you to run pseudocode source files, as well as executing pseudocode interactively in the console.

-The pseudocode syntax is specified in [this PDF](./pseudocode_specification.pdf) (downloaded from the [official CIE IGCSE website](https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-igcse-computer-science-0478/)). **Dudocode supports all of these documented features!** Yep, finally filestream operations too following the v0.6 update.
+The pseudocode syntax is specified in [this PDF](./pseudocode_specification.pdf) (downloaded from the [official CIE IGCSE website](https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-igcse-computer-science-0478/)). **Dudocode supports all of these documented features!** Yep, finally filestream operations too, following the v0.6 update.

 Note that the arrow assignment operator (`←`) can be replaced with `<-` for easier typing.

 Dudocode's transpilation workflow is heavily reliant on [trilobyte](https://github.com/PerceptronV/trilobyte).
 This is a custom text-pattern parsing engine which I built primarily for this project and for processing code.
 Nevertheless, it has a very general syntax and has a wide range of potential use cases.
-I decided to build Trilobyte not least because I was bored of Regex (I've seen enough transpiler projects out there that use this), but also because I thought it'll be fun (and it was).
+I decided to build Trilobyte not least because I was bored of Regex (I've seen enough transpiler projects out there that use this), but also because I thought it would be fun (and it was!).
 Trilobyte ended up using a custom 'keypoints'-based algorithm which I devised.
 There are still some bugs with Trilobyte, but all of its features used in Dudocode seem to be stable.

 **Contents**:
 * [Dudocode](#dudocode)